johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 The effect of these two changes combined, is that when a browser lands on a blog post it loads the first image as soon as possible, and then it doesn't immediately load the rest images; it focuses on giving the user a usable page.
 The upshot of this is that the Largest Contentful Paint (LCP) is loaded as soon as possible and the browser remain more responsive.
 The remaining images may be loaded...
 Or they may not - it depends on whether people scroll down to them.
 This translates into improved perceived performance / user experience.

 And again: less is more.
 [I've written about how using `fetchpriority="high"` and `loading="lazy"` was implemented in depth here](../2023-01-18-docusaurus-improve-core-web-vitals-fetchpriority/index.md).

+### Stop publishing your content on other sites

+One of the ideas I'd had as I attempted to fix my SEO was to publish my content on other sites.
+I'd seen other people do this, and I thought it might be a good idea.
+So I set up a mechanism that published my blog posts to [dev.to](https://dev.to/johnnyreilly) with the canonical pointing back to my site.
+I was so pleased with my idea I even wrote about [how I did it](../2022-12-11-publishing-docusaurus-to-devto-with-devto-api/index.md).

+It didn't do what I hoped.
+Instead the content published on dev.to started to rank whilst my blog remained in the doldrums.
+I was frustrated.
+I'd hoped that publishing my content on dev.to would help my SEO.
+It didn't.
+It just helped dev.to's SEO.

+The value of canonicals boosting your SEO may be overblown.
+It certainly didn't help me.
+I ended up just turning the mechanism off.

+### Get your site featured in relevant places

+Whilst actually publishing your content on other sites is a bad idea, getting your site featured in relevant places is a good idea.
+This is about getting your site linked to from other sites.
+This is a signal to search engines that your site is relevant and important.

+I already had a number of links to my site from other sites.
+For instance, I'd regularly show up in [Azure Weekly](https://azureweekly.info/), [The Morning Brew](https://blog.cwa.me.uk/) and a number of other sites.
+Many of these use my RSS feed.

+I also submitted my site to a number of other places.
+For instance, I submitted my site to [daily.dev](https://daily.dev/).

 ### Add meta description to blog posts